BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Attraction marketing is considered an inbound strategy because it draws people toward your brand.
 However, distributing content for attraction marketing initiatives may (and should) employ a combination of methods across your brand’s owned and third-party channels.

-Top ways brands engage and attract consumers across channels include:
+The top ways brands engage and attract consumers across channels include:

 🧲 Publishing content on your company’s website